Cheap Grocery Shopping on a Budget: The Best Tips from Reddit

 Frequently Asked Questions

-Popular advice includes planning meals around sales, checking unit prices, and shopping discount stores like Aldi.
-Stock up on staples such as rice and beans, and freeze leftovers to reduce waste.
+Plan around store sales, check unit prices, and shop discount chains like Aldi.
+Keep staples like rice and beans on hand, and freeze leftovers to cut waste.
+You’ll spend less without feeling deprived.

-What are the best pantry staples for budget grocery shopping (from Reddit)?
+What are the best pantry staples for budget grocery shopping?

 Rice, beans, pasta, oats, canned tomatoes, tuna, and frozen vegetables show up again and again.
 They’re versatile, inexpensive, and make it easy to build filling meals.

-Can ethnic markets help you save on groceries, according to Reddit?
+Can ethnic markets help you save on groceries?

 What is the 321 rule for groceries?